mdevillart/mdevillart/README.md

 ### Hi there 👋

-- 🌌 I'm a back-end Software Engineer who is constantly learning about Java, Kotlin and Python
+- 🌌 I'm a back-end Software Engineer who is constantly learning about Java & Kotlin
 - 💳 Passionate about payments and how they impact people’s lives
 - 🎢 Already had fun with front-end (HTML, CSS and Javascript) and some UX Design
 - 🧲 Experience with SQL (Postgresql) and NoSQL (MongoDB and DynamoDB)